Xeronaus/Cedaruke/README.md

 Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into the planets of Cedaruke.

 # Explanation
 Cedaruke is a Mindustry Java mod about conquering the planets of Cetadustry.

-Cetadustry aims to bring interesting and unique features, mechanics, and contents to Mindustry.
-Starting from basic planets to a magnificent super planet.
-It has many things to explore and discover.
+Arion is a star

 ### Planets
 The mod added three new planets: Georathe, Crajuras, and Kyrapure